-CULTURE Significant changes in senior leaders and agency priorities have sparked a shift in the organizational culture at TABC over the last two years.
+Significant changes in senior leaders and agency priorities have sparked a shift in the organizational culture at TABC over the last four years.
 The leadership team is fostering an environment supportive of creative communication and rebranding initiatives, industry-friendly compliance approaches, and heightened public safety enforcement efforts.
 These compounded efforts are causing an incremental shift in perspective among the internal workforce, industry stakeholders, and the general public.
-TABC seeks to continue strengthening its partnership with industry stakeholders and has taken extraordinary steps to better serve the veteran community.
-In November 2019, the agency launched the Veteran's Empowerment Initiative, working with outside state agencies and industry members to pair proteges with mentors willing to assist veterans in their quest to be successful entrepreneurs in the state's alcoholic beverage industry.
-Survey of Employee Engagement (SEE), 2020 Summary The summary survey results begin on the following page.
+TABC seeks to continue strengthening its partnership with industry stakeholders and has taken extraordinary steps to better serve the veteran community with its Veteran's Empowerment Initiative, which works with outside state agencies and industry members to pair proteges with mentors willing to assist veterans in their quest to be successful entrepreneurs in the state's alcoholic beverage industry.